aosothra/cb_l6/README.md

 ## Project goals

-This project was created for educational purposes as part of [dvmn.org](https://dvmn.org/) Backend Developer course.
+This project was created as code showcase.